Automating KB learning is an open problem

 By generality: - Extract, reformulate — narrow scope, improving individual notes (Extract is accumulation — adding knowledge to the store; its value depends on the reach of what's extracted) - Relink, regroup, synthesise — medium scope, changing how knowledge connects (these transform accumulated knowledge) - Retire, restructure — wide scope, changing the system's organising principles

 Automating narrow-scope improvements is relatively tractable (ingest pipelines, LLM extraction, validation scripts).
 Automating wide-scope improvements is the hard part — it requires judgment about what principles generalise.
-Crystallisability is a separate axis — often tractable regardless of scope, because the question "can this be made deterministic?" is itself fairly deterministic.
+Codifiability is a separate axis — often tractable regardless of scope, because the question "can this be made deterministic?" is itself fairly deterministic.

 The vocabulary gap

-Stabilisation during deployment is already continuous learning — developers accumulate informal tweaks, agent memory systems (Claude's memory files, Cursor rules, AGENTS.md conventions) store preferences across sessions, teams version their prompts and tools.
+Constraining during deployment is already continuous learning — developers accumulate informal tweaks, agent memory systems (Claude's memory files, Cursor rules, AGENTS.md conventions) store preferences across sessions, teams version their prompts and tools.
 But none of it is systematic.
 Automating the learning loop requires a mechanistic description of the process — what the operations are, how they compose, what makes one succeed or fail.
-That description requires a vocabulary that doesn't yet exist in standard use: accumulation as the basic learning operation with reach as its key property (facts at the low end, theories at the high end), stabilisation and distillation as the two mechanisms that transform accumulated knowledge, the generality-vs-compound trade-off as what they operate on, the verifiability gradient as the progression path, the bitter lesson boundary as the test for when crystallisation is permanent vs temporary.
+That description requires a vocabulary that doesn't yet exist in standard use: accumulation as the basic learning operation with reach as its key property (facts at the low end, theories at the high end), constraining and distillation as the two mechanisms that transform accumulated knowledge, the generality-vs-compound trade-off as what they operate on, the verifiability gradient as the progression path, the bitter lesson boundary as the test for when codification is permanent vs temporary.
 Without these distinctions, "make the system learn" is a wish, not a design specification.
-The adaptation taxonomy for agentic AI begins to close the gap by identifying data-driven triggers for when to stabilise versus when to soften.
+The adaptation taxonomy for agentic AI begins to close the gap by identifying data-driven triggers for when to constrain versus when to relax.

 Open problems